 Building a culture of team bonding takes time and intentionality.
 Because time is limited, doing some fun team building activities or drills often gets pushed onto the “back-burner.”

 But it's incredibly important.
-This is true whether you coach fastpitch softball, basketball, lacrosse, baseball, tennis, or any other sport!
+This is true whether you coach fastpitch softball, baseball, or any other sport!

 But how in the heck do you find time to do team building activities & drills on top of everything else?

 As coaches it can be a challenge to maintain a healthy balance between family, work, and coaching.
 And while coaching is important, our families are more important.

 The good new is that you don’t need to kill yourself to fit it in.
 You just need to have a plan and some ideas!
 Today we have a few easy ideas to get you started!